rrvsh/aenyrathia-wiki/Characters/Player Characters/Senzorin Talos SWASHBUCKLER.md

 *3rd level rogue feature*
 - Add 2d6 damage to attacks made with advantage once per turn
 - Do not need advantage if another enemy of the target is within 5 ft. of it
--

 #### Swashbuckler Exploits
 *3rd level swashbuckler feature*
-- You learn certain Exploits at the rogue levels noted in the table below.
-These don't count against your total number of Exploits Known and can't be switched upon gaining a level
+- Senzo learn certain Exploits at the rogue levels noted in the table below.
+These don't count against his total number of Exploits Known and can't be switched upon gaining a level
 	- 3rd level = disarm, commanding presence
 	- 5th level = soothing speech, glancing blow
 	- 9th level = recruit informant